Domestic abuse What is domestic abuse

 Domestic abuse can seriously harm children and young people.
 Witnessing domestic abuse is child abuse, and teenagers can suffer domestic abuse in their relationships.

-Find out more about the signs, symptoms and effects of domestic abuse.
+Find out more about the signs, indicators and effects of domestic abuse.

 Keeping children safe